starfederation/datastar-restructure-interim/README.md

 Datastar helps you build real-time web applications with the simplicity of server-side rendering and the power of a full-stack SPA framework.

-Here’s what it looks like.
+Here’s what it looks like to get frontend reactivity using Datastar:

 ```html
 <div data-store="{input: ''}">